 Click on each volunteer opportunity below to see a more detailed description of how you can come and have fun and learn about conservation.

 Board and Committee Service

 Are you looking for a way to invest your energy that will make a difference for our communities?
 Serving on our Board of Directors or one of our committees offers a way for you to get deeply involved in the serious work of protecting our local environment, educating our communities about the benefits of open space, and supporting our way of life by protecting working farms and forests.
 It is also a great way to meet other people in the watershed that share your passion for our mission.
-Join us in our conservation work and you will amazed at how it will make a positive change in your life!
+Join us in our conservation work and you will be amazed at how it will make a positive change in your life!

 Do you have a favorite section of the Georges Highland Path that you hike frequently?
-Consider joining our cadre of Trail Adopters where you’ll be contributing to the success of our 55-mile trail system in a healthy and enjoyable way.
+Consider joining our cadre of Trail Adopters where you’ll be contributing to the success of our 60-mile trail system in a healthy and enjoyable way.
 Or, if you only have a day here and there, sign up for our trail work parties with our lively, and hard-working Trails Committee.

 Becoming a Property Steward for one of over 50 protected properties in the Georges River watershed region, including farms, scenic sites, historic places, woodlands and shorefront properties, will give you access to annually visit the site.
-You will enjoy providing critical monitoring in a spectacular part of our watershed, learn about the intricacies of our conservation process, work with our Stewardship Program Manager, as well as getting to know the property’s owner.
+You will enjoy providing critical monitoring in a spectacular part of our watershed, learn about the intricacies of our conservation process, work with our staff, as well as getting to know the property’s owner.

 Join an enthusiastic group of men and women to plan and execute our largest event of the year, our annual Gardens in the Watershed Tour.
 The Garden Tour Committee has a great time visiting gardens, meeting garden owners, designing the outreach materials, talking with sponsors, and helping in a beautiful garden on tour day.